If management stopped demotivating their employees…

 Why Your Employees Are Losing Motivation by David Sirota, Louis A. Mischkind, and Michael Irwin Meltzer from the Harvard Management Update:“Most companies have it all wrong.
 They don't have to motivate their employees.
 They have to stop demotivating them.”

-I think what I tweeted is correct in spirit, though.
-Deming talked about “nurturing” intrinsic motivation (see the video, below), but it seems to be that he thought you can’t restore people to their initial motivation levels once it was been “crushed” out of them.
+Deming talked about “nurturing” intrinsic motivation (see the video, below), but it seems to be that he thought you can't restore people to their initial motivation levels once it has been “crushed” out of them.

 But enough of the Twitter talk…. we can have a deeper discussion of this idea here in the blog comments.